Did litter become a cargo cult? Sat 01 June 2024

 As the nineteenth century arrived... the shell-decorated grotto was replaced by large rockeries and simulated caves

-Yes, England's shell grottoes span the same two-century (acknowledged) period that human skin was used for vellum.
+That's right.
+It's telling you that England's shell grottoes span the same two-century (acknowledged) period that human skin was used for vellum.

 From Shell Houses and Grottoes:

-A grotto boathouse... at Wanstead Park... had a shell-decorated room above the boathouse where [John, 2nd Early TyIney] stored his collection of coffins.
+A grotto boathouse... at Wanstead Park... had a shell-decorated room above the boathouse where he [John, 2nd Early TyIney] stored his collection of coffins.

-Why did some ampullae not contain oil?
+Why did some ampullae not contain oil but holy water?
+Special 'water'?

 Perhaps because not all lubricating and cleaning fluids are oil: